World Bank announces water security plan for one billion people

 WASHINGTON - The World Bank announced a plan on April 15 that aims to improve secure water access for a billion people within the next four years.

-The new Water Forward programme aims to “expand reliable water services and strengthen systems against droughts and floods”.
+The new Water Forward programme will “expand reliable water services and strengthen systems against droughts and floods”.

 The Bank said its own funds and technical advice would help improve water supplies to some 400 million people by 2030, with the balance coming from partners.